a

 Introduction to Containers

 Containers encapsulate your application into a single package.
-This package will then include all of the dependencies with the application.
+This package will include the application and all of its dependencies.
 As a result, each container can run isolated from the other containers.

 Containers prevent the application inside from accessing files and resources of the device.
 Developers can give the contained applications permission to access files and specify available resources.
 More accurately, containers are OS-level virtualization.
 The easiest-to-compare technology is a virtual machine (VM).
 VMs are used to run multiple operating systems on a single physical machine.
 They have to run the whole operating system, whereas a container runs the software using the host operating system.
 The resulting difference between VMs and containers is that there is hardly any overhead when running containers; they only need to run a single process.